Do You Get Paid for FMLA: Everything You Need to Know

 What Is Short-Term Disability?

 Some companies have a short-term disability benefit that they enroll employees in.
 If you have access to a short-term disability plan, this may enable some of your unpaid FMLA leave to be paid, even if it's only on a part time basis.
 For most companies, you must work six months before short-term disability benefits kick in.

 Can You Use Both FMLA and Short-Term Disability at the Same Time?

-If you need help with understanding your rights under FMLA, you can post your legal need on UpCounsel's marketplace.
+If you need help with understanding your rights under FMLA, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.